SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

     - Serves as a vehicle for demonstrating the design pattern.
 The declarations and implementations in the `CCIMP` are relevant for the for conceptual considerations.
   - CCIMP include (Local Types tab in ADT):
     - *Example 1*
-      - Defines the `lif_observer` interface that enables the observed object to communicate with observers via the `notify` method, which expects two numbers as important parameters, among others.
+      - Defines the `lif_observer` interface that enables the observed object to communicate with observers via the `notify` method, which expects two numbers as importing parameters, among others.
 The `calculate` method is common to all observers, performing a simple calculation based on the two integer values provided.
       - `lcl` represents the class for observed objects and offers several methods:
         - `set_numbers`: Changes the state of the observed object by setting two integer values.
 The implementation includes calling the `notify_observers` method.
         - `register` and `unregister` are used to register and unregister observers.
 For that purpose, the internal table `observer_tab` is used to manage reference variables.
 When registering, references to observers are added.
 When unregistering, references are removed from the table.
         - `notify_observers`: The method is responsible for notifying observers.
 The notification is performed by looping across the reference table and calling the common notification method `notify` defined in the interface.
-      - A string table is included for demonstration and display purposes, being populated throughout method calls to visualize the call flow.
+      - A string table is included for demonstration and display purposes, being populated throughout method calls to visualize the method call flow.
       - Multiple local classes act as observers, performing simple calculations.
       - When the observed object calls the `notify` method, it informs the observer about the state change, passes values, and triggers a calculation by invoking the `calculate` method.
       - The global class represents the user, creating objects and registering and unregistering observers.
-The string table is ouput to visualize the method call flow.
+The string table is output to visualize the method call flow.
     - *Example 2*
       - Provides a simpler example and setup, where the class being observed defines events.
       - An interface implemented by all observers defines an event handler.